shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-04-30-individual-why-discovery.md

 ![Golden Circle Theory](https://simonsinek.com/wp-content/uploads/2019/02/GC_slide-2.jpg)

-I could try to explain the concept in depth, there's no replacement for Simon's explanation in his original TED talk!
-The core idea is we should all start with WHY we do what we do.
-Our HOWs are our strengths, and filters we use to decide WHAT we do.
+I could try to explain the concept in depth but, there's no replacement for Simon's explanation in his original TED talk!
+The core idea is that we should all start with WHY we do what we do.
+Our HOWs are our strengths, and the filters we use to decide WHAT we do.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qp0HIF3SfI4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How did we get here?

 When confronted with some challenges as a leader last year, I sought the guidance of one of my mentors.
 "Think about **alignment** with your goal, and their beliefs."
 This really got me thinking, "what do other people care about?".
 Then I remembered Simon's TED talk about Golden Circle Theory, and that his first book [_Start With Why_](https://smile.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/B074VF6ZLM/) was on my reading list.
-So I read it over a few weeks.
+So I read it over the next few weeks.
 I was already familiar with the concept however, so I didn't receive as much value as I would've had it been fresh.
 To put that in context, the book came before his TED talk... back in 2009!

 ## Total Immersion

 Once I finished reading [_Start With Why_](https://smile.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/B074VF6ZLM/), I felt a little bit empty inside.
-I had many examples and evidence for _WHY_ Golden Circle Theory is so effective.
+I had many examples and evidence for **WHY** his Golden Circle Theory is so important.
 I still didn't know how to apply it to my life, or any team I am involved with.
-After very quick Amazon search, found that Simon had recently co-authored a book, called [_Find Your Why_](https://smile.amazon.com/Find-Your-Why-Practical-Discovering-ebook/dp/B01CZCW3ZA/).
+After a very quick Amazon search, found that Simon had more recently co-authored a book, called [_Find Your Why_](https://smile.amazon.com/Find-Your-Why-Practical-Discovering-ebook/dp/B01CZCW3ZA/).
+This book is all about the practical steps needed to uncover WHY statements for individuals and groups.

-## What are WHY statements?

-A WHY statement is not aspirational.

-**The WHY statement is who we are, stories are the proof.**

-A WHY statement is not specific to one area of life, it's a more foundational belief that affects individual areas of life, HOWs.
+# WHY 101

+I've prepared a [Google doc](https://docs.google.com/document/d/e/2PACX-1vSgeXDNI6KqJmyiuDtIRO7AJiLnvotTsvQJJtOzMNrmEsdLyasB6_VTCajJJQO214xvRwNzXbbtWWB3/pub) with everything you need to get started for discovering or facilitating an individual why statement.
+Feel free to download that, but I'll run through the content below.

 ## Preparation For Storytellers